Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Evaluation

-In terms of the position of the first successful prediction (FSP), \mainname reduces FSP from 7.03 to 5.03 on SuFu and from 8.19 to 7.94 on Java, indicating that correct solutions appear earlier among the candidates for both languages and thus improving the efficiency of code generation.
+In terms of the position of the first successful prediction (FSP), \mainname consistently reduces FSP compared to the corresponding base models.
+On SuFu, \mainname-220M reduces FSP from 7.03 to 5.48, and \mainname-2B reduces it from 6.69 to 5.03.
+On Java, \mainname-220M reduces FSP from 8.19 to 7.94, and \mainname-2B reduces it from 6.99 to 6.76.

 Most notably, \mainname greatly reduces compilation errors, as indicated by the CER numbers.
-In SuFu, all compilation errors are caused by type errors, so \mainname can completely avoid compilation errors in this language.
-In contrast, the compilation errors in Java may also be triggered by static analysis, such as unreachable code -- this is why \mainname remains a small CER on Java.
-Nonetheless, \mainname can still reduce the compilation errors significantly, from 38.51\% to 3.52\%.
+In SuFu, all compilation errors are caused by type errors, so \mainname completely eliminates compilation errors (CER = 0.00\%).
+In Java, compilation errors may also be triggered by static analysis, which is uncaptured in our implemented type system(e.g., unreachable code), which is why \mainname retains a small CER.
+Nonetheless, \mainname still reduces compilation errors significantly: \mainname-220M reduces CER from 38.51\% to 3.52\%, and \mainname-2B reduces it from 15.22\% to 3.12\%.

 Overall, \mainname achieves clear performance gains and significant improvements in code correctness and reliability for both programming languages, fulfilling our design objectives.